StefRuseva88/jenkins-job/README.md

 ## Project Goals:

-- Implement a CI workflow in GitHub Actions.
+- Implement a CI workflow in GitHub Actions and Jenkins.
 - Configure the workflow to run tests on the "Student Registry" application.
 - Test the application using multiple Node.js versions.

 ## Prerequisites:

 - Basic understanding of Node.js and testing frameworks.
-- Familiarity with GitHub Actions.
+- Familiarity with GitHub Actions and Jenkins.

 ## Setup: